The Department of English's Undergraduate Peer Advisors are here to help you succeed within the department and to integrate you into our community.

 If you have any questions about how to declare the English major, what courses to take, how to find a faculty advisor, or just need a familiar face to talk to, please visit the Peer Advisors during their office hours or send them a quick email.

-Briana Garcia is a junior majoring in English.
+Briana García is a senior and coterm pursuing her degrees in English.
 Briana is most captivated by the literary representation of the Latinx community, primarily within the context of hair.
 She is a drop-in tutor and Peer Tutor Coordinator at the Hume Center—please come visit the center, Briana and the other tutors would be happy to see you!
 As a FLI student, she is more than happy to talk to others about imposter syndrome and the stresses that come with attending the seemingly perfect and prestigious (read “incredibly flawed”) institution that is Stanford.
-Talk to her about cartoons, Ariana Grande, and anything related to the English major!
-If you’d like to reach her on campus, look for curly hair and a huge pink backpack with strawberries on it ;)
+Talk to her about cartoons, coterming, and anything related to the English major!
+If you’d like to reach her on campus/in the department, look for big curly hair and a huge pink backpack with a million key chains on it :)